robbybrodie/time_as_computational_cost/research_roadmap.md

 ## Conclusion

-Your experimental results have opened a clear path from phenomenological model to predictive theory.
-The tension bandgap mechanism provides both the best fit to known physics and the richest phenomenology for future tests.
-The next 18 months are critical for establishing whether this approach can deliver genuine predictions beyond General Relativity.
+Current results are exploratory and subject to validation.
+The tension bandgap mechanism provides a promising fit to selected benchmarks, but all claims are preliminary and require rigorous testing.
+The next phases will focus on independent validation, baseline comparisons, and falsifiable predictions.

-**The key insight**: Frequency-selective mode blocking may be the fundamental mechanism underlying gravitational time dilation.
-If confirmed, this would represent a paradigm shift in our understanding of spacetime as a computational resource rather than a geometric stage.
+**Note:** All mechanisms and hypotheses are tentative and may be falsified by forthcoming evaluation and data.